 Corrections may be allowed on homework assignment if sufficient effort has been shown on the first attempt and I feel you deserve another chance to show me what you have learned.

-You need to ask Mrs. Tomm for permission to use a pass to visit the office, go to the bathroom, or get a drink BEFORE signing the pass sheet.
+You need to ask Mrs. Tomm for permission to use a pass to visit the office, go to the bathroom, or get a drink BEFORE punching the pass card.

 Do you use a textbook for your science classes?

 I use a variety of activities and resources to help students master the topics presented in class, which includes online articles, EDPuzzle videos, my own textbooks, and in class presentations.

 Students will use a Handy Dandy Science Notebook (HDSN), which is my version of an "interactive science notebook" for all science classes.
 All class worksheets and activities will be glued into the notebooks along with other information presented and/or discussed in class.